-4. COMMUNITY FACILITIES Note: This Document is a work in progress and has not been finalized The Town facilities include both buildings and systems.
+4. COMMUNITY FACILITIES

+The Town facilities include both buildings and systems.

 The systems include the Pepco electrical system, the Verizon telephone system, the Comcast cable system, the WSSC water and sewer systems, the storm water management facilities, and the street and walkway lights and signs.
 The Town manages the storm water and street sign systems.

-Formatted: Normal The Town makes heavy use of its several existing facilities: McCathran Hall and its Historic Archives Room, the Town Garage, the Gazebo and the Recreation shed, all of which the Town operates and maintains.
+The Town makes heavy use of its several existing facilities: McCathran Hall and its Historic Archives Room, the Town Garage, the Gazebo and the Recreation shed, all of which the Town operates and maintains.
 Over the years, these facilities have provided residents and guests with a wide and enriching range of changing activities and services.
-In the future, three overarching considerations should guide the Town with regard to its existing facilities and any additional it may construct: I. The use and maintenance of Town facilities should include an annual review by a standing committee to ensure the safety, viability and usability of these spaces.
-II.
+In the future, three overarching considerations should guide the Town with regard to its existing facilities and any additional it may construct:

+- I. The use and maintenance of Town facilities should include an annual review by a standing committee to ensure the safety, viability and usability of these spaces. - II.
 Energy consumption and conservation is of growing concern.
-Use of Town facilities should be governed by an informed evaluation of current or planned energy consumption and effective conservation methods appropriate for the circumstances.
-III.
+Use of Town facilities should be governed by an informed evaluation of current or planned energy consumption and effective conservation methods appropriate for the circumstances. - III.
 Reflect the Grove's historic character in any changes to Town facilities.
-Implementation of the recommendations of this document should always weigh the nesthetics take into consideration the historic integrity of each facility as an important part of such actions. part of such actions.
-HI-IV.
+Implementation of the recommendations of this document should always weigh the aesthetics-take into consideration the historic integrity of each facility as an important part of such actions. - HI.IV.
 New facilities or modifications thereto should reflect the scale and materials of, or be compatible with, the neighborhood and surrounding structures.

-Formatted: Normal 4.1 McCathran Hall McCathran Hall, constructed in 1901 , renovated in 1997 with an addition, is composed of the main hall, the lower hall, the Council room and Archives room.
+4.1 McCathran Hall -- McCathran Hall, constructed in 1901, renovated in 1997 with an addition, is composed of the main hall, the lower hall, the Council room and Archives room.
 The renovation and addition were supported by a grant from the Maryland Historic Trust which holds a historic easement on the building's exterior.
-As the oldest remaining public structure in Town, the Hall serves as a multi-purpose center of the communitythe one with unique historical values, tops the list of historically contributing structures and, is the one closest to the heart of the community Town , McCathran Hall_and will be treasured into the foreseeable future.
-Recommendations: Continue to support the special needs of McCathran Hall under the direction of the designated Council member.
-Annually inspect settling effects related to the new addition to determine when corrective/preventive measures should be taken.
-Devise and enact a drainage plan for the building that will solve existing problems in Formatted: Font: Not Bold the furnace room area, structure or its environs.
+As the oldest remaining public structure in Town, the Hall serves as a multi-purpose center of the communitythe one with unique historical values, tops the list of historically contributing structures and, is the one closest to the heart of the communityTown, McCathran Hall-and will be treasured into the foreseeable future.

+- Continue to support the special needs of McCathran Hall under the direction of the designated Council member. - Annually inspect settling effects related to the new addition to determine when corrective/preventive measures should be taken. - Devise and enact a drainage plan for the building that will solve existing problems in the furnace room area. - Consult with HPC for modifications to the Hall that impact the historic integrity of the structure or its environs.